Cell Phone Video Shows Amazon Driver Held Down After Alleged Attempted Rape

 TURLOCK (CBS13) — An Amazon delivery driver on the attack.

-Cell phone video shows the driver being restrained after allegedly attempting to sexual assault a woman inside her Turlock home.READ MORE: California Cement Industry Working To Pave The Way Toward A Cleaner Future
+Cell phone video shows the driver being restrained after allegedly attempting to sexual assault a woman inside her Turlock home.READ MORE: Person Cited After Roman Candle Starts Small Fire In Woodland

 The video shows the delivery driver being held down inside.